AngeloFranciscoSA/Flask-with-ChromeApp/README.md

 A simple flask code transformed in one "app.exe" and run with ChromeApp

 # TO UNDERSTAND THIS PROJECT, YOU NEED TO KNOW, BASIC PYTHON AND HTML!!!
-    I tried to explain everything, but some doubt, go searching is not so complicated!
+    I tried to explain everything, but some doubt, you could send a mensage.

 You need to this project -> Python, Flask, PyInstaller and pymysql.